Roirtur/CorridorAIRL/README.md

    - Randomized
 6. **Board Size**: Auto-detected from filename or manual entry

 Results include win rate, loss rate, draw rate, average game length, and optional board visualizations showing the final game states with player roles clearly indicated.
+The evaluation script supports all agent types and can compare any combination of agents.

 ## Implemented Agents

 ### Tabular Agents
 - **Q-Learning**: Off-policy TD learning with epsilon-greedy exploration